pcdslab/ASD-DiagNet-Confounds/README.md

 # Publications
 If you use the computational framework in this repository please cite our paper:

-Oswaldo Artiles, Zeina Al Masry, and Fahad Saeed, 'Confounding effects on the machine learning analysis of rs-fMRI multi-site data]{Confounding effects on the performance of machine learning analysis of static functional connectivity computed from rs-fMRI multi-site data', Springer Neuroinformatics, published on line 15 August 2023.
+Oswaldo Artiles, Zeina Al Masry, and Fahad Saeed, 'Confounding Effects on the Performance of Machine Learning Analysis of Static Functional Connectivity Computed from rs‑fMRI Multi‑site Data', Springer Neuroinformatics, published on line 15 August 2023.

 # Acknowledgements